tamarainwang/global_retail_elt-project/README.md

 dotenv: Utilised this package to load environment variables from a .env file, to secure my database credentials.
 os: I used this library to interact with my operating system, e.g creating directories.

-### This was used to manipulate the data in the database,create another analtytics table and perfom some basic analytics.
+### 2) SQL: this was used to .manipulate the data in the database,create another analtytics table and perfom some basic analytics

-2) SQL

 In this project, I followed these steps: